yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 But is it stealthy enough though?

 Functions provided by GNU C Library (glibc) have a much cleaner and easier-to-use interface than directly accessing the available system calls in the Linux kernel.
 In fact, many glibc functions are wrappers around system calls (Figure 17) so directly using system call in user code is somewhat suspicious.
 Once a reverser recognizes the assembly instruction corresponding to system call, his or her's first instinct should be to figure out what system call is being made &mdash; and that wouldn't be hard at all by inspecting the value assigned to EAX register before executing the system call instruction.
 This process can also be automated.
-In fact, [someone built a plugin](https://github.com/carstein/Syscaller) for Binary Ninja to do just that: identifying what system calls are made in a binary.
+In fact, [someone made a plugin](https://github.com/carstein/Syscaller) for Binary Ninja to do just that: identifying what system calls are made in a binary.

 <div align='center'>
 <img src="https://github.com/yellowbyte/posts/blob/master/research/hiding_call_to_ptrace/calling_library_function.png" width="613" height="588">